 Tree swallows arrive early in spring and may even stay all winter.
 When insects are unavailable, a tree swallow eats bayberries and seeds.

 Tree Swallow Facts

-Distinctive Markings: Iridescent greenish-blue above and white below.
+Distinctive Markings: Males are iridescent greenish-blue above and white below.
 Female may be duller.

 Bird songs provided by the Cornell Lab of Ornithology.

 Look for these birds in open areas with scattered trees and water.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.